Leratoletsoele/Leratoletsoele.github.io/index.md

 ## Professional Profile
-Motivated and detail-oriented final-year Information and Communication Technology student with a strong foundation in software development and data analysis.
-Passionate about building efficient, data-driven systems and solving real-world problems through technology.
+Motivated and detail oriented final-year Information and Communication Technology student with a strong foundation in software development and data analysis.
+Passionate about building efficient, data driven systems and solving real world problems through technology.

 I am eager to apply my technical and analytical skills in a professional environment while continuously learning and growing as an IT professional.